-After the LGHIB receives timely notice that a qualifying event has occurred, the LGHIB will (1) notify you that you have the option to buy COBRA, and (2) send you a COBRA election notice.
+After Local Gov receives timely notice that a qualifying event has occurred, Local Gov will (1) notify you that you have the option to buy COBRA, and (2) send you a COBRA election notice.

 You have 60 days within which to elect to buy COBRA coverage.
-The 60-day period begins to run from the later of (1) the date you would lose coverage under the Plan, or (2), the date on which the LGHIB notifies you that you have the option to buy COBRA coverage.
+The 60-day period begins to run from the later of (1) the date you would lose coverage under the Plan, or (2), the date on which Local Gov notifies you that you have the option to buy COBRA coverage.
 Each qualified beneficiary has an independent right to elect COBRA coverage.

 You may elect COBRA coverage on behalf of your spouse, and parents may elect COBRA coverage on behalf of their children.
-An election to buy COBRA coverage will be considered made on the date the election notice is sent back to the LGHIB.
+An election to buy COBRA coverage will be considered made on the date the election notice is sent back to Local Gov.

-Once the LGHIB has been notified of your qualifying event, your coverage under the Plan will be retroactively terminated and payment of all claims incurred after the date coverage ceased will be rescinded.
-If you elect to buy COBRA during the 60-day election period, and if your premiums are paid on time, the LGHIB will retroactively reinstate your coverage and process claims incurred during the 60-day election period.
+Once Local Gov has been notified of your qualifying event, your coverage under the Plan will be retroactively terminated and payment of all claims incurred after the date coverage ceased will be rescinded.
+If you elect to buy COBRA during the 60-day election period, and if your premiums are paid on time, Local Gov will retroactively reinstate your coverage and process claims incurred during the 60-day election period.

-Because there may be a lag between the time your coverage under the plan ends and the time we learn of your loss of coverage, it is possible that the Plan may pay claims incurred during the 60-day election period.
+Because there may be a lag between the time your coverage under the plan ends and the time we learn of your loss of coverage, the Plan may pay claims incurred during the 60-day election period.
 If this happens, you should not assume that you have coverage under the Plan.